 memcached is only a caching mechanism.
 It shouldn't be used to store information that you cannot otherwise afford to lose and then load from a different location.

 There is no security built into the memcached protocol.
 At a minimum, make sure that the servers running memcached are only accessible from inside your network, and that the network ports being used are blocked (using a firewall or similar).
-If the information on the memcached servers that is being stored is any sensitive, then encrypt the information before storing it in memcached.
+If the information that is being stored on the memcached servers is sensitive, encrypt it before storing it in memcached.

 memcached does not provide any sort of failover.
 Because there is no communication between different memcached instances.
 If an instance fails, your application must capable of removing it from the list, reloading the data and then writing data to another memcached instance.